AmosNimos/open_politics/Belief.md

 I am of the opinion, if God want it done, it WILL be done, therefor if it is NOT done, God doesn't want it done.

-You see someone who you think God wants dead, ask yourself, is that person dead?
+You see someone who you think God wants dead, ask yourself is that person dead?
 If the answer is no, then clearly god wants that person to be alive, or he doesn't care enough to smite him.
 Now, please stop killing people in the name of God.
+The idea that a god is omnipotent and all powerful and still need petty human to do is bidding sound like a great contradiction.

-if religion want to claim their bases are definitive. then they must claim that reality it self is frequently inaccurate.
+If religion want to claim their bases are definitive.
+Then they must claim that reality itself is frequently inaccurate.

 Believe those who are seeking the truth; doubt those who find it.

 At least when religion where created they tried to give people explanation for concept no one could explain at the time, which is bad enough already, but now that we do understand those concept those outdated made up explanation are even more wrong and more outrageous!
+## Mythology vs Reality

 Genesis 1:6-7 (New King James Version)
 "Then God said, “Let there be a [a]firmament in the midst of the waters, and let it divide the waters from the waters.”
 7 Thus God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament; and it was so."

 Outer space is NOT full of water!!

-When the book of your religion claim to be perfect you don't have to prove it's all wrong, to disprove it. you just have to prove that a single element of it is, which is not that hard to do, when most of it and probably all of it, is.
+When the book of your religion claim to be perfect you don't have to prove its all wrong, to disprove it.
+You just have to prove that a single element of it is, which is not that hard to do, when most of it and probably all of it, is.

-Trying to prove somthing that is unprovable require no effort to be disproven.
+Trying to prove something that is unprovable require no effort to be disproven.

-prentending to know somthing that can't be known. make you not only a liar but a bad one at that.
+Pretending to know something that can't be known.
+Make you not only a liar but a bad one at that.

-believing in somthing that has already been proven to be false, is just waist of time. at least if your gonna believ, no matter how disonest it may be to do so.

-try to belive in information that we haven't already proven or disproven.
+Believing in something that has already been proven to be false, is just waste of time.
+At least if you’re going to believe in something regardless how dishonest and illogical it may be try to believe in information that we haven't already proven or disproven.

-If it has been proven their is no need for belif, it's a truth.
+If it has been proven there is no need for belief, it's a truth.
-If it had been disproven their is no need for belif it's a lie.
+If it had been disproven there is no need for belief it's a lie.

-like the old proverb said:
+Like the old proverb said:
-When you assume you make an ASS of U and ME.
+When you assume you make an “ASS” of “U” and “ME”.

-what do we need religion for?
+# What do we need religion for?

-Religions did not invent values, and people can have values and ethics without them, in fact it is easier to share the best values from religions mentioon without the religious aspect of it.
+Religions did not invent values, and people can have values and ethics without them, in fact it is easier to share the best values from religions mention without the religious aspect of it.

 Values exist on their own, and in fact are better that way.
-"Respect other" for example seems like somthing we can all agree on without all the exception that religion add on top of or following the statement.
+"Respect other" for example seems like something we can all agree on without all the exception that religion add on top of or following the statement.

-And you should be able to follow those value for better reason then fear of a potantial most often not corelated devine threat, that can apparently be avoided if you repent hard enaugh after the fact.
+And you should be able to follow those value for better reason then fear of a potential most often not correlated divine threat that can apparently be avoided if you repent hard enough after the fact.

-It is not only possible to ask our self deep philosophical question without religion, it might be the only way to do so.
+It is not only possible to ask our self-deep philosophical question without religion, it might be the only way to do so.

-Nothing important need religion, and the ego is not exception.
+Nothing important need religion, and the ego is no exception.
-In fact if all the resource waisted on religions, where spend making the world a better place, the world would be a better place.
+In fact if all the resource wasted on religions, where spend making the world a better place, the world would be a better place.

-the value of religion are not based on reason, for example the promotion of "abstinance instead" of "sex education" by some religions only leed to more teen pragnancy in the area where those belifs where majoritarely taught, this is not an opignion this is a fact, an observation that can be shown with statisticall analasis. yet religion do not care about the outcome of the lie they tell. if they did they would stop affirming belief that are actively making life worse for those believing them.
+the value of religion are not based on reason, for example the promotion of "abstinence instead" of "sex education" by some religions only lead to more teen pregnancy in the area where those beliefs where majoritarily taught, this is not an opinion this is a fact, an observation that can be shown with statistical analysis.
+Yet religion do not care about the outcome of the lie they tell.
+If they did they would stop affirming belief that are actively making life worse for those believing them.

-If the pope really cared about helping the poor, he would no be sitting on a  20 feet tall golden chair while some are starving to death.
+If the pope really cared about helping the poor, he would not be sitting on a 20 feet tall golden chair while some are starving to death.

-As long as we do not reject those hurtfull organisation, humanity will be in a never ending idiocracy. where people are taught tolerrate intolerance, from groupe that whant the freedom to deny others freedom.
+As long as we do not reject those hurtful organization, humanity will be in a never ending idiocrasy.
+Where people are taught tolerate intolerance, from group that want the freedom to deny others freedom.

 We should not need to sugar coat facts.